CZ-NIC/knot/doc/operation.rst

 To show all supported counters even with 0 value, use the force option.

-A simple periodic statistic dumped to a YAML file can also be enabled.
+A simple periodic statistic dump to a YAML file can also be enabled.
 See :ref:`statistics_section` for the configuration details.

 As the statistics data can be accessed over the server control socket,